luechtdiode/GymCompetition/README.md

 * Consistent sponsoring strategy

 ## Expected List of Features
-The Application will be structured into a hosting-area, where clubs and sponsors can a)
+The Application will be structured

+a) **into a hosting-area**, where clubs and sponsors can

   1. register themselves
   2. administrate with authenticated/authorized functions (self service).

-and b)

-  - into a public area, which is provided per competition that gives access to the competition-homepages, provided by the clubs.
+and b) **into a public area**, which is provided per competition that gives access to the competition-homepages, provided by the clubs.

 ### Club-Registration
 :white_check_mark: *Use case:* Register as new Gym-Club to provide some or anticipate on Gymnastic